mirzaevolution/SHydra.Console/README.md

 | | -d "folder_location" | Extract files from input image/stegafied PNG image|

-OK, here are a couple of examples of SteganoHydra Operations.
+OK, here are some examples of SteganoHydra Operations.

 ### Embedding a text message into a single PNG image.